 Disability Royal Commission support services

-The Australian Government is funding free and independent counselling and advocacy support for people engaging with or affected by the Disability Royal Commission.
+The Australian Government is funding free and independent counselling and advocacy support for people with disability that have experienced violence, abuse, neglect and exploitation, as well as their families and carers, and anyone affected by the Disability Royal Commission.

 About the Disability Royal Commission